Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

-Energy-efficient cars may be standard cars with low-emission rating, or low carbon vehicles like hybrid (combination of electricity and petrol) or electric vehicles.
+Energy-efficient cars may be standard cars with low-emission ratings, or low-carbon vehicles like hybrid (combination of electricity and petrol) or electric vehicles.

 - Making life easier for the pedestrians

 Walking is free and beneficial for your health.
 It also encourages children to exercise with their parents by walking together and reducing overcrowding at the school gate.
-Safety is also practiced here since the pulling in and out of cars at the school gate could be dangerous for young children.
+Safety is also practised here since pulling in and out of cars at the school gate could be dangerous for young children.

 Parking a bit further away reduces fuel consumption and cuts the accumulation of emissions throughout the school.
 Drivers may save up to £100 every year.

 - Shopping local – thinking global

 Food is the source of one-third of the climate change impact created by households, due to the energy utilized in transport and food production.
 Purchasing local and seasonal food will not only reduce environmental impact, it also help local farmers and support the local economy.